magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_message-from-thailand.md

 A Message from Thailand
 =======================

-\<span class="dropcaps-first"\>I\</span\>\<span class="dropcaps-words"\>
+<span class="dropcaps-first" markdown="1">I</span><span
-have come up\</span\> to Wat Tham Saeng Pet for the rains retreat this year – mostly for a change of air as my health has not been so good.
+class="dropcaps-words" markdown="1"> have come up</span>&nbsp; to Wat
+Tham Saeng Pet for the rains retreat this year – mostly for a change of air as my health has not been so good.
+With me are a few Western monks:
-With me are a few Western monks: Santa, Pabhakaro, Pamutto, Michael and Sāmaṇera Guy; also some Thai monks and a small number of laypeople who are keen to practise.
+Santa, Pabhakaro, Pamutto, Michael and Sāmaṇera Guy; also some Thai monks and a small number of laypeople who are keen to practise.
 This is a pleasant and fortunate time for us.
 At the moment my sickness has subsided, so I feel well enough to record this message for you all.

 Because of this ill-health I cannot visit England, so hearing news of you, from some of your supporters who are staying here, has made me very